presented by Susan Yeargin

-Susan Yeargin is an assistant professor of Athletic Training.
-She serves on NATA’s Pronouncement’s and Free Communications Committees.
-She was a task force member and author of the Pre-Season Heat-Acclimatization Guidelines for Secondary School Athletics.
-She also serves as an expert for the Korey Stringer Institute’s Medical Board and MomsTeam.com Panel.
-She has 10 years of experience conducting research, 25 peer-reviewed publications in the content area, and over 20 professional presentations at the local, national, and international level on thermoregulation and hydration behaviors.
+Susan Yeargin is an Associate Professor of Athletic Training at the University of South Carolina.
+She serves on NATA’s Pronouncement’s and Research Committees.
+She was a task force member and author of the Pre-Season Heat-Acclimatization Guidelines for Secondary School Athletics and a co-author of the recent NATA Position Statement update on Exertional Heat Illnesses.
+She also serves as an expert for the Korey Stringer Institute’s Medical Board.
+She has 15 years of experience conducting research, over 40 peer-reviewed publications in the content area, and over 20 professional presentations at the local, national, and international level on thermoregulation and hydration behaviors.
 Past studies include hydration status measurements, hydration behaviors of children and adolescents, heat acclimatization of youth, pre-cooling ergogenic aids, cooling for heat illness treatment, core body temperature validity, and thermoregulation in exercising individuals.
 She has clinical experience with national cross country and marathon competitions as well as Division I collegiate sports.
-She has been a professor for five years teaching both undergraduate and graduate Athletic Training courses such as Sudden Death in Sport and Orthopedic Evaluation.
+She has been a professor for 10 years teaching both undergraduate and graduate Athletic Training courses such as Preventing Sudden Death in Sport and Orthopedic Evaluation.

 Introduce course topics and outline course structure and objectives, including the definitions, etiology, recognition, treatment, and prevention of exertional heat illnesses, including exercise-associated muscle cramps, exertional heat exhaustion and heat syncope, exertional heat stroke, and exertional sickling.